Red Cayenne Pepper peppers with one sliced pod showing long shape

 Where to Buy Cayenne Pepper & How to Store

-Ground cayenne is available at virtually every grocery store - look for it in the spice aisle.
-For better quality, buy from stores with high turnover or specialty spice shops where freshness is more reliable.
+Ground cayenne is available at virtually every grocery store.
+For better quality, buy from stores with high turnover or specialty spice shops.
 Check the color: vivid orange-red indicates freshness; dull brown powder has lost most of its potency.
+Ground cayenne keeps 1–2 years in a sealed container away from light and heat, though flavor fades after the first year.

-Fresh cayenne pods appear at farmers markets and some Asian or Latin grocery stores in summer and fall.
+Fresh cayenne pods appear at farmers markets and Asian or Latin grocery stores in late summer and fall.
+Look for firm, straight pods without soft spots - straighter varieties have better shelf life than curved ones.

 What to Look For